AnwarAndargie/library-management-app/README.md

-# Library Management System
+# miniMedia

-A modern library management application built with **React**, **Tailwind CSS**, and **Flask**.
-This full-stack application provides a clean, responsive interface for managing books and users.
+a full‑stack media management application that organizes your images, videos, and documents in a unified dashboard.
+Built with a React (Vite) frontend and a Python/Flask backend, it supports user authentication, role-based dashboards, media uploads (Supabase), and an AI assistant that auto-generates metadata to improve search and discoverability.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Python](https://img.shields.io/badge/python-3.12-blue.svg)